Connected Beginnings in an Australian Government grants program that helps Aboriginal and Torres Strait Islander children get the best start to life.

 - consultation with Aboriginal and Torres Strait Islander peak bodies and state and territory government agencies.

-Once we have selected a site, we start extensive community consultations.
-This helps us decide whether and how to establish a Connected Beginnings project.
+Once we have identified a site, we start extensive community consultations based on engagement and collaboration.
+This helps both us and the community to decide whether and how to establish a Connected Beginnings project.
 This happens in three phases:

-- Consultation with community leaders and service providers
+- Consultation with community leaders, such as Elders and ACCO and non-Indigenous service providers

 The community must have a shared vision for early childhood development.
 We also consider the community’s willingness, capacity and capability to lead the effort.